simonstamm/PowerMeter/README.md

 Transmitter
 -------

-The [transmitter](https://github.com/simonstamm/powermeter/tree/master/power_transmitter) checks the metal disc / turning wheel (in German: Ferrarisscheibe) with an reflective optical sensor with transistor output (CNY70) and transmits data to the receiver.
+The [transmitter](https://github.com/simonstamm/powermeter/tree/master/power_transmitter) (C/C++ on a JeeNodechecks) the metal disc / turning wheel (in German: Ferrarisscheibe) from a power meter with an reflective optical sensor with transistor output (CNY70) and transmits data to the receiver.

-* [Transmitter](https://github.com/simonstamm/powermeter/tree/master/power_transmitter) -- C/C++ on a JeeNode

 Receiver
 -------

-The [receiver](https://github.com/simonstamm/powermeter/tree/master/serial_link) parses the incoming data from the transmitter and logs it.
-In particiular, it'll currently submit the power to an EmonCMS-API.
+The [receiver](https://github.com/simonstamm/powermeter/tree/master/serial_link) (PHP on a Raspberry Pi with RFM12Pi) parses the incoming data from the transmitter and logs it.
+In particular, it'll submit the power value to an EmonCMS-API.

-* [Receiver](https://github.com/simonstamm/powermeter/tree/master/serial_link) -- PHP on a Raspberry Pi with RFM12Pi